darena-solutions/bluebuttonpro-public/docs/source/organization-invite.rst

    }

-If the operation was successful, a :doc:`grant <grants>` that indicates that the person now has read-only access to the patient in the invite should be returned by the API.
+If the operation was successful, a :doc:`grant <grants>` that indicates that the person now has read-only or synapse access to the patient in the invite should be returned by the API.

 .. _organization-invite-accepting-an-invite-security-question-and-answer: